 Once dusk arrived, nocturnal animals became active.
 I rounded the corner during one of my jogging intervals and stumbled upon some fairly tame deer.

 Shortly after this, my run ended.
 The bridge back to the mainland looked like a peaceful spot to cool down.
 While stretching, I heard an odd noise and looked across the path.
 There was (what I’d guess was) a beaver hanging out on shore.
-He/she swam away before I got a decent photo, but if you look closely below, you can see him/her in my poor-quality camera phone photo.
+They swam away before I got a decent photo.

 Yoga poses are a great way to stretch after a run.
 Dancer pose was successful and felt amazing; my attempt at using my phone’s camera timer for the first time was a bit of a fail.